Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 === Scene Distinctions
 Each scene can be framed with up to three scene distinctions, special traits that any character in the scene can include in their rolls (if a character has distinctions of their own, their player chooses whether to use a scene distinction or one of their character distinctions for each roll).
-Scene distinctions are rated at #d8, and can be used to earn plot points with #sfx[Hinder].
+Scene distinctions are rated at #d8, and can be used to earn plot points with _*Hinder*_.

-As a special rule, a character can include both a personal distinction and a scene distinction in the same roll, as long as one of the two distinctions is #sfx[Hindered].
+As a special rule, a character can include both a personal distinction and a scene distinction in the same roll, as long as one of the two distinctions is _*Hindered*_.

 == Scale